OpenMS/OpenMS-docs/docs/guides/user-guides/user-quickstart-guide.md

 1. **TOPPAS**: Once you changed the parameters of a node and clicked **Ok**, the parameters are in effect.
 Because they are part of the TOPPAS workflow, they are saved together with the workflow.
-2. **Command line** : Simply supply the INI file via the `-ini` flag, `<tool> -ini <file>`
+2. **Command line** : Supply the INI file via the `-ini` flag, `<tool> -ini <file>`

    e.g. `FileFilter -ini filefilter.ini`

-### What parameters require to be changed and to what value?
+### What parameters to set and to what value?

-This is tricky and its not possible to give a general answer.
-In general, read the tool description, change the parameters and compare the results using TOPPView if possible.
-If that does not help, drop us an email on the [OpenMS mailing list]() and ask.
+The answer is complex, in general, read the tool description, change the parameters and compare the results using TOPPView if possible.
+If that does not help, [contact us](../../contact-us.md).
 Please include all the necessary details we need in order to help you.